illusionEcho/EASY/README.md

 # EASY
-this is 2021 CSE Hackthan project done by three people
+This is 2021 CSE Hackthan project done by three people

+#Project name